ibm-cloud-docs/databases-for-postgresql/ts-performance-troubleshooting.md

 {: caption="Result from frequently run query statement" caption-side="bottom"}

-This query provides the following information:
+The query provides the following information:

 * Shows the 25 queries that were run most often
 * Displays who ran the query, on which database, and a preview of the query